 Previous policy allowed domestic students who did not have their social security card with them to visit the SSA office in Bowling Green and request a printout of their social security number.
 That printout could be used in place of a social security card as a form of ID.
 Beginning August 1, SSA will no longer issue SSN printouts, so students will be required to provide a different acceptable form of identification.
 Other acceptable forms can be found on the U.S. Citizenship and Immigration Services website: http://www.uscis.gov/i-9-central/acceptable-documents

 International students are still required to apply for a social security number before they can be cleared to work, but they will not be required to bring the printout/receipt from the SSA office.

-Dates and times of Photo ID (BG1 Card) set-up will be announced as we approach GSO week.
+Students will be able to obtain their BG1 Card (student ID) during GSO week.
 Please keep in mind that the $25.00 fee is not covered by any fee waivers.
 This will be billed directly to your Bursar account.

 International students will be receiving a letter from International Student Services (ISS) which states that the student has valid F-1 or J-1 status.
 If they do not have the letter they should contact ISS as soon as possible to get a copy.

 Bowling Green State University has implemented a Hard Waiver Health Insurance Program.
 This program states that all domestic students taking eight or more credits hours on the main campus, and all international students regardless of credit hours are required to have health insurance coverage.
 This resolution does not apply to domestic students exclusively at BGSU Firelands or distance-learning students.